okta/okta-mobile-kotlin/README.md

 - Minting tokens (authentication)
   - Okta supports many OAuth flows, our Android SDKs support the following: Authorization Code, Interaction Code, Refresh Token, Resource Owner Password, Device Authorization, and Token Exchange.
 - Managing the token lifecycle (refresh, storage, validation, etc)

-The following SDKs are present in this repository:
-- [AuthFoundation](auth-foundation) -- Common classes for managing credentials, and used as a foundation for other libraries.
-- [OktaOAuth2](oauth2) -- OAuth2 authentication capabilities for authenticating users.
-- [WebAuthenticationUI](web-authentication-ui) -- Authenticate users using web-based OIDC flows.

-The use of this SDK enables you to build or support a myriad of different authentication flows and approaches.
-To simplify getting started, here are a few samples to demonstrate its usage.

 ### Kotlin Coroutines
 [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) are used extensively throughout the SDKs.
 All methods can be used via any thread (including the main thread), and will switch to a background thread internally when performing network IO or expensive computation.